joscthomas/my_prayers/doc/GrokMyPrayersInst.md

     - Include only titles or key terms in lists, avoiding extra descriptions unless requested.
     - Prioritize relevant information based on the query and project context.
     - Avoid technical jargon unless directly related to the question or walkthrough focus.
+    - Always show files with the file edit icon.
+Never show files inline (code snippets of small files shown inline are okay).
+    - Never display or list code (unless presenting an example).
+Just show the file edit icon.
+    - Do not provide Git commands unless I request them.

 13. To Do List: to keep track of design and code base fixes that result from walkthroughs and refactoring.
     - File: doc/todo.md
-    - The properties for each todo item: unique_id, name, type, priority, description.
+    - The properties for each todo item: unique_id, name, type, priority (critical, high, medium, low), status (open, complete, deferred), description.
     - At the end of each walk-through session, we will decide which fixes we want to implement as part of the session and which fixes we want to keep on the project to-do list for addressing later.
+    - Always retrieve the latest version of todo.md from the GitHub repository and make it available for me to review using a file edit icon.
+    - When adding new todo items, append them to the current todo.md file.
+    - I will copy the todo.md file and add the updated version in the repository upon completion of our session.
     - Location of file: https://raw.githubusercontent.com/joscthomas/my_prayers/main/doc/todo.md

 14. Unit Testing